agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 That is a lot of highly-redundant code!

 Math tells us that if `self > other` is true, than `self < other` and `self == other` are false.
-We could write our own logic taking advantage of this, but Python has a built in for that: [the `@total_ordering` decorator][total] from `functools`
+We could write our own logic taking advantage of this fact, but that is exactly what [the `@total_ordering` decorator][total] from `functools` does already.

 ## With `@total_ordering`

 Using the `@total_ordering` decorator[^1] we only have to define `__eq__` and one of the other comparison methods.
-The rest of the methods are filled in using the logic described above.
+The rest of the methods are filled in for us.
 It's used like so:

 {% highlight python %}
 from functools import total_ordering